discourse/discourse/docs/INSTALL-cloud.md

     SMTP user name? [postmaster@discourse.example.com]:
     SMTP password? []:

-This will generate an `app.yml` configuration file on your behalf, and then kick off bootstrap.
+This will generate an `app.yml` configuration file on your behalf, and then kicks off bootstrap.
+Bootstrapping takes between **2-8 minutes** to set up your Discourse.

 # Email Is Important